mappls-api/mapmyindia-intouch-android-sdk/README.md

 # MapmyIndia Intouch Android SDK
 ## Introduction

 MapmyIndia Intouch  will enable the live tracking functionality in your mobile app and allows you to get the powerful features from Intouch IoT platform for your telematics devices.
-Inotuch SDK for Android lets you easily add MapmyIndia Telematics cloud services to your own Android application.
+Intouch SDK for Android lets you easily add MapmyIndia Telematics cloud services to your own Android application.

-Using this SDK, our app shall fetch the live location from the end user mobile phone at the predefined condition, It could be based on the movement of the user, or fixed time interval or the combination of both.
+Using this SDK, your app will fetch the live location from the end user mobile phone at the predefined condition based on the movement of the user, or fixed time interval or the combination of both.
 You can customize the data polling conditions.
-Along with that  you can get the details about your other telematics device live location and analytics around that.
+You can get the details about your other telematics device live location and analytics around it.

-You will get seemless location benifits which caterted to different domains like logistics, delivery tracking, Employee tracking, live location sharing etc.
+You will get seemless location benefits which cater to different domains like logistics, delivery tracking, Employee tracking, live location sharing etc.

 -  [Publishable Key](#publishablekey): Please contact apisupport@mapmyindia.com to get your Publishable Key.
 -   [Quick Start](https://github.com/MapmyIndia/mapmyindia-intouch-android-sdk#intouchdemo-app): Start with a ready-to-go app